Skip to main content

 Return to top

-6.3 How do I get a bankruptcy or insolvency removed?
+5.3 How do I get a bankruptcy or insolvency removed?

 • Individual voluntary arrangement (IVA), which could remain on your credit report for longer where criteria of the IVA have not been met.

-• If you’ve been found to be dishonest or to blame in your bankruptcy and are therefore placed in a bankruptcies restriction order or undertaking (BRO or BRU), your bankruptcy will be on your credit file for longer than six years.
+• If you’ve been found to be dishonest or to blame in your bankruptcy and are therefore placed in a bankruptcies restriction order or undertaking (BRO or BRU), your bankruptcy will be on your credit report for longer than six years.

 Return to top